Flat white: Origins and history

+Coffee historian Ian Bersten states that, while the origin of the flat white is unclear, the drink probably originated in England in the 1950s.
+The term is attested in a published source in England in 1971.
+In the 1963 British film Danger by My Side a character orders a flat white in an espresso bar.

 Some commentators trace the flat white to Australia and New Zealand during the 1980s.
-Coffee historian Ian Bersten states that while the origin of the flat white is unclear, the drink probably originated in England in the 1950s.

 There is documentary evidence of coffee drinks named "flat white" being served in Australia in the early 1980s.
 A review of the Sydney café Miller's Treat in May 1983 refers to their "flat white coffee".
 Another Sydney newspaper article in April 1984 satirised a vogue for caffè latte, stating that, "cafe latte translates as flat white."
 At Moors Espresso Bar in Sydney, Alan Preston added the beverage to his permanent menu in 1985.
 Preston claimed he had imported the idea to Sydney from his native far north Queensland.
 According to historian Dr Garritt Van Dyk, many wealthy Italian cane plantation owners in the area came to enjoy "white coffee: flat" in the cafés' of the 1960s to 1970s, with Preston's café popularising the drink in the southern states.
-Other documented references include the Parliament House cafeteria in Canberra putting up a sign in January 1985 saying "flat white only" during a seasonal problem with milk cows that prevented the milk froth from forming.
+Other documented references include the Parliament House cafeteria in Canberra putting up a sign in January 1985 saying "flat white only" during a seasonal problem with milk cows that prevented the milk frothing.

 However, the origins of the flat white are contentious, with New Zealand also claiming its invention.
 One New Zealand claim originates in Auckland, by Derek Townsend and Darrell Ahlers of Cafe DKD, as an alternative to the Italian latte; they recalled learning of the name "flat white" from a friend who had worked in cafes in Sydney.
 A second New Zealand claim originates from Wellington as a result of a "failed cappuccino" at Bar Bodega on Willis St in 1989.
 Craig Miller, author of Coffee Houses of Wellington 1939 to 1979, claims to have prepared a drink known as a flat white in Auckland in the mid-1980s, using a recipe from Australia.